biocorecrg/PhD_course_containers_2024/docs/docker_2.rst

   # Copy script from host to image
   COPY random_numbers.bash .

-  # Make script executable
+  # Make script executable (optional)
+  # Alternative ways to do this: https://stackoverflow.com/questions/56558570/copying-files-with-execute-permissions-in-docker-image
   RUN chmod +x random_numbers.bash

-  # As the container starts, "random_numbers.bash" is run
+  # As the container starts, "random_numbers.sh" is run
+  # If executable /usr/bin/bash not strictly needed
-  ENTRYPOINT ["/usr/bin/bash", "random_numbers.bash"]
+  ENTRYPOINT ["/usr/bin/bash", "random_numbers.sh"]

   # default argument (that can be changed on the command line)
   CMD ["2"]